briochemc/ChainRulesCore.jl/docs/src/design/changing_the_primal.md

 These design notes are to help you understand ChainRules.jl's [`rrule`](@ref) function.
 It explains why we have a `rrule` function that returns both the primal result (i.e. the output for the forward pass) and the pullback as a closure.
 It might be surprising to some AD authors, who might expect just a function that performs the pullback, that the `rrule` function computes the primal result as well as the pullback.
-In particularly, `rrule` allows you to _change_ how the primal result is computed.
+In particular, `rrule` allows you to _change_ how the primal result is computed.
 We will illustrate in this document why being able to change the computation of the primal is crucial for efficient AD.

 !!! note "What about `frule`?"
-    Discussion here is focused on on reverse mode and `rrule`.
+    Discussion here is focused on reverse mode and `rrule`.
     Similar concerns do apply to forward mode and `frule`.
     In forward mode these concerns lead to the fusing of the `pushforward` into `frule`.
     All the examples given here also apply in forward mode.